samuskitchen/beer-api-clean-arch/README.md

   ERROR: could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network
   ```

-  it is because you have an active VPN turn it off or disconnect so the docker compose can work
+  it is because you have an active VPN turn it off or disconnect, so the docker compose can work

 #### Down Api